This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-6. Burleigh Heads National Park, Gold Coast
+6. Visit Burleigh Heads National Park, Gold Coast

 Get up early and catch the magnificent sunrise whilst watching the surfers at the point.
 Then continue around the headland and you’ll come upon another Gold Coast favourite, Tallebudgera Creek.

 7. Drive the Waterfall Way, Atherton

-Drive for about an hour south-east from Cairns and you’ll arrive in the Atherton Tablelands region.
+Drive for about an hour southeast of Cairns and you’ll arrive in the Atherton Tablelands region.
 Here you can go mountain biking, coffee tasting, and hot air ballooning, amongst other things.

-8. Airlie Beach
+8. Relax at Airlie Beach

-Airlie Beach is a fun town, we spent a week there and used it as a gateway to The Whitsunday Islands – think Whitehaven Beach – but there’s enough going on in town that makes Airlie a fun holiday destination within itself.
+Airlie Beach is a fun town.
+We spent a week there and used it as a gateway to The Whitsunday Islands – think Whitehaven Beach – but there’s enough going on in town that makes Airlie a fun holiday destination within itself.

-9. Lady Musgrave Island, Great Barrier Reef
+9. Visit Lady Musgrave Island, Great Barrier Reef

 On the day we visited Lady Musgrave Island, it was a rough 90-minute boat ride out from the Town of 1770 due to the swell, but the destination was magnificent and worth the bumpy ride.

 10. Ride the Skyrail Rainforest to Kuranda

-Glide for 7.5 kilometres over the top of pristine rainforest with awesome coastal views thrown in.
-If you’re brave, jump in the open air Canopy Glider (harnessed in) for uninterrupted views.
+Glide for 7.5 kilometres over the top of the pristine rainforest with awesome coastal views thrown in.
+If you’re brave, jump in the open-air Canopy Glider (harnessed in) for uninterrupted and breathtaking views.

 11. Relax on the Kuranda Scenic Railway

 Once you go up the mountain to Kuranda on the Skyrail, a relaxing way to descend through the rainforest is on the historic Kuranda Scenic Railway which passes waterfalls and deep ravines.

-12. Meet the characters at Movieworld, Gold Coast
+12. Meet the Characters at Movieworld, Gold Coast

-13. Freak yourself out on Skypoint Climb, Gold Coast
+13. Freak Yourself Out on Skypoint Climb, Gold Coast

 The SkyPoint Climb takes you to the top of the Q1 building on the Gold Coast.
-And at 270 metres above ground is Australia’s tallest residential building.
+And at 270 meters above the ground is Australia’s tallest residential building.

-Up here you’ve got waterfalls and lookouts, 160 km of graded walking paths, a Tree Top Boardwalk, a 180m flying fox, segway adventures, a birds of prey show, rainforest retreats and luxurious Eco-Villas.
+Up here you’ve got waterfalls and lookouts for days, plus 160 km of graded walking paths, a Tree Top Boardwalk, a 180m flying fox, segway adventures, birds of prey show, rainforest retreats, and luxurious Eco-Villas.

 15. Marvel at Cobbold Gorge, Savannah Way

-Formed 135 million years ago, sandstone cliffs tower on both sides as a battery powered boat glides you through the majestic narrow gorge (2m wide in places) with 20 metre high cliffs.
+Formed 135 million years ago, sandstone cliffs tower on both sides as a battery-powered boat glides you through the majestic narrow gorge (2m wide in places) with 20 metre high cliffs.

 Fed by several springs the gorge is stocked with a variety of native fish and Johnstone River Crocodiles.
 And when you stay at Cobbold Gorge Village you’ll swim in one of the best infinity pools I’ve seen!